Forward-Action/google-compute-snapshot/README.md

 This also allows you to bake snapshotting into your Google images by setting a cron job with a label on every image you create, and then you can set a label on the volumes you want to snapshot in your infrastructure management tool (Terraform) to selectively snapshot them.

+### Choosing instance for the attached disks
+By default, all the disks attached to the calling instance will be snapshotted.
+To change this behaviour:

+    ./gcloud-compute-snapshot.sh [-i <instance_name]

+    Note: The calling instance (rather than the named instance) needs to have the correct gcloud permissions

 ## Automation
 **Setup CRON**: You should then setup a cron job in order to schedule a daily backup.
 Example cron for Debian based Linux: